-This article was originally posted on Tradeshow Bootcamp, and updated to include the information about promoting your posts in June 2016.
+This Blogging 101 article was originally posted on Tradeshow Bootcamp, and updated to include more information about promoting your blog posts.

 Katie of Tradeshow Bootcamp invited me to share some information on best practices for blogging with you, and I was glad to provide an overview.
 Our blog posts about blogging have received a huge amount of interest, and are a great start for businesses new to blogging, or who want to improve what they’ve been doing.